progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--If the `git status` command is too vague for you — you want to know exactly what you changed, not just which files were changed — you can use the `git diff` command.
 We’ll cover `git diff` in more detail later; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?
 Although `git status` answers those questions very generally, `git diff` shows you the exact lines added and removed — the patch, as it were.-->

-Wenn dir die Ausgabe des Befehl `git status` nicht aussagekräftig genug ist, weil Du exakt wissen willst, was sich geändert hat – und nicht lediglich, welche Dateien geändert wurden – kannst Du den `git diff` Befehl verwenden.
+Wenn Dir die Ausgabe des Befehl `git status` nicht aussagekräftig genug ist, weil Du exakt wissen willst, was sich geändert hat – und nicht lediglich, welche Dateien geändert wurden – kannst Du den `git diff` Befehl verwenden.
 Wir werden `git diff` später noch einmal im Detail besprechen, aber Du wirst diesen Befehl in der Regel verwenden wollen, um eine der folgenden, zwei Fragen zu beantworten: Was hast Du geändert, aber noch nicht für einen Commit vorgemerkt?
 Und welche Änderungen hast Du für einen Commit bereits vorgemerkt?
-Während `git status` diese Fragen nur mit Dateinamen beantwortet, zeigt dir `git diff` exakt an, welche Zeilen hinzugefügt, geändert und entfernt wurden.
+Während `git status` diese Fragen nur mit Dateinamen beantwortet, zeigt Dir `git diff` exakt an, welche Zeilen hinzugefügt, geändert und entfernt wurden.
 Dies entspricht gewissermaßen einem Patch.

 <!--Let’s say you edit and stage the `README` file again and then edit the `benchmarks.rb` file without staging it.
 If you run your `status` command, you once again see something like this:-->

 Nehmen wir an, Du hast die Datei `README` geändert und für einen Commit in der Staging Area vorgemerkt.
 Dann änderst Du außerdem die Datei `benchmarks.rb`, fügst sie aber noch nicht zur Staging Area hinzu.
-Wenn Du den `git status` Befehl dann ausführst, zeigt er dir in etwa Folgendes an:
+Wenn Du den `git status` Befehl dann ausführst, zeigt er Dir in etwa Folgendes an:

 	$ git status
 	# On branch master